![]() | hypersurfaces |

 (i.e., the triangulation must appear before this list in the XML

 data file).
-The triangulation may be an anonymous packet (see anon
+The triangulation may be an anonymous packet (see anon).

 The individual normal hypersurfaces in this list are contained in the

-child hypersurface
+child hypersurface elements.

 Since Regina 7.0, the parameters of the normal hypersurface